paradime-io/nfl_data_modeling_challenge/README.md

 This aligns with their roles — RBs frequently absorb direct hits while running through defenses, while safeties initiate high-speed tackles, increasing head injury risks.

+** Injury Status among positions **

+Linebackers (LB) and defensive tackles (DT) have the highest counts of IR-R, a designation for players who are "out" but eligible to return after a set period.
+Cornerbacks (CB) and Safeties (S) lead in "Questionable" status, meaning they have a 50/50 chance of playing in the next game due to injury.
+Interestingly, offensive tackle (OT) is the only position with PUP-R designations, which typically result from offseason injuries.
+Wide receivers (WR) have the highest IR-R counts, followed by LB, TE, DE, and CB, indicating these positions frequently deal with injuries that require temporary removal but allow a return later in the season.

+** Injury Details by Position **

+No position is completely immune to moderate to severe injuries.

+Defensive Tackles (DTs) have the highest number of surgeries.
+Linebackers (LBs), Wide Receivers (WRs), Centers (Cs), and Defensive Ends (DEs) have similar surgery counts (around 20), which is still half of the DT total.
+Safeties (S) have the highest number of concussions.
+Cornerbacks (CBs) have the widest variety of injuries, with 10 cases each of surgery, concussion, fracture, and dislocation.
+Defensive Ends (DEs) and Running Backs (RBs) are the only positions where sprains have been reported.

+** Seeing Red: The Red Zone **

+Across teams from 2021 to 2024, the average per game included nearly 5 targets, 5 rushing attempts, 3 pass completions, and 10 red zone opportunities.

+Performance Trends Over Time:
+- Opportunities remained the highest over time, which aligns with their definition as chances to make a play.
+- 2021 was the strongest year for red zone performance across teams, except for total rush attempts, where 2024 showed slightly better results.
+- 2022 was the weakest year, showing the lowest totals for opportunities, pass completions, and rush attempts, though these metrics improved over time.
+- 2023 struggled with targets, and numbers have yet to recover to 2021 levels.
+- Pass completions remain the lowest among all performance indicators, while rushing attempts and targets are more closely aligned.

 ## Conclusions